Create private posts & pages for team members

 - For each page and post on your site, you can now select which types of users have access.

-(NOTE: If you do not select a role, the page will be viewable by anyone visiting your site.)
+(NOTE: If no role is selected, the page will be viewable by anyone visiting your site.)

 - Next create a new page that will have content for staff eyes only.